aimms/user-guide/aimms-ide/Aimms/Options/Project/Appearance/Appearance_Number_1000_Separat.rst

-When this option is set to "Use regional settings of Windows", then the format of numbers is determined depending on the "Digit grouping symbol" setting, which is a setting that can be found in the "Number" tag of the "Regional settings" of the "Windows Control Panel".
+When this option is set to 'Use regional settings of Windows', then the format of numbers is determined depending on the "Digit grouping symbol" setting, which is a setting that can be found in the "Number" tag of the "Regional settings" of the "Windows Control Panel".